grafana/tempo/integration/microservices/README.md

 # Instructions

 This example is expected to be used in conjunction with tempo development in a rapid feedback loop.
-It is assumed you have a working go installation and a copy of tempo already cloned somewhere.
+It is assumed you have a working Go installation and a copy of tempo already cloned somewhere.

 1. Build the tempo container